Yu kidding? Darvish learned via Twitter of trade to Padres - WHIZ News

 SAN DIEGO (AP) — Yu Darvish found out things move fast when San Diego Padres general manager A.J.
 Preller is wheeling and dealing.

 The right-hander didn’t think he’d be traded away by the Chicago Cubs but was caught up in Preller’s vortex.
-Within the span of about 24 hours this week, the Padres obtained left-hander Blake Snell in a big deal with Tampa Bay, reportedly agreed to terms with Korean slugger Kim Ha-seong and then obtained Darvish in another blockbuster deal.
+Within the span of about 24 hours this week, the Padres obtained left-hander Blake Snell in a big deal with Tampa Bay, finalized a $28 million, four-year deal with South Korean slugger Kim Ha-seong, a deal that could be worth $34 million over five seasons if a a mutual option is excised and contains $1 million annually in performance bonuses.
+San Diego then obtained Darvish in another blockbuster deal.

 Darvish found out about it on social media.